[Guide] What Is The Difference Between Espresso And Nespresso

 The cost of coffee beans also needs to be considered.
 Specialty coffee beans, which are often preferred for espresso, can be more expensive compared to regular coffee beans.
 However, the overall cost per shot of espresso is generally lower compared to Nespresso capsules, especially when factoring in the cost of a single-use capsule for each cup of coffee.

-See also [Guide] How To Calibrate Nespresso Machine
+See also [Guide] How To Make Americano With Nespresso Vertuo

 Nespresso: Nespresso machines are relatively more affordable compared to espresso machines.
 The cost of a Nespresso machine can range from around $100 to $500, depending on the model and features.
 Some Nespresso machines offer additional functionalities such as milk frothing for making specialty coffee drinks.